Disclosure: This post may contain affiliate links.

 Add the cooked pasta and pesto to the sautéed veggies.
 Stir until it well combined.
 Top with fresh basil and pinenuts and serve!

-- Serve the vegan pesto pasta immediately with fresh basil and roasted pinenuts.
+Serve immediately with fresh basil and roasted pinenuts.

-- Leftover pesto can be stored in an airtight container in the refrigerator for up to one week.
+Store Leftover pesto in an airtight container in the refrigerator for up to one week.
 You can also freeze pesto for up to six months.
 To freeze pesto, freeze it in ice cube trays.
 Once the pesto is frozen solid, transfer the cubes to a ziplock bag.
 When ready to use, just add the pesto to your pasta or vegetables to heat.

 More Vegan Pasta Recipes

 - Creamy Butternut Squash Pasta with Bechamel Sauce

 - Penne Pasta with Vegan Vodka Sauce

 - Vegan Fettuccini Alfredo

 - Bring 2 quarts of water to boil and add fusilli pasta.
 Cook, uncovered, for 7-9 minutes until pasta is al dente.
 Remove from heat, strain through a colander, and set aside.